maziac/DeZog/documentation/Usage.md

 ~~~

 That should normally do.
-If you need to configure the port use:
+The default port is 11000.
+Only if you need to change that you would have to configure it in launch.json with:
 ~~~json
     "remoteType": "cspect",
     "cspect": {